DikshaJoshi5639/Polygon-Bridge/README.md

 ### Deploying the ERC721 Contract

 Before deploying, make sure to rename ".env.example" to ".env" and provide your wallet private key where required i.e. "PRIVATE_KEY= 'your wallet private key'".
 Run the following command to deploy the ERC721 contract to the sepolia Ethereum Testnet:
-As the goerli testnet has been deprecated so I am using sepolia.

 ```
 npx hardhat run scripts/DEPLOY.js --network sepolia